The many facets of depression

 Right by the entrance, we stand before a painting of a broken branch.
 Seemingly alluding to the brain through its ramifications resembling neural networks, the painting by Ron Peponis invites reflection on the link between physical and mental health.
 This is topical, especially in the wake of new evidence that physical health problems, such as inflammation, can increase the risk of depression.

 Not unsurprisingly, the exhibition features two paintings of the Victorian troubled genius, Richard Dadd.
 One of them is Agony – Raving Madness (1854), which portrays a chained man, aloof, staring his big eyes into nothingness.
-Originally intended to satirise the portrayal of mental illness during the Victorian era, in the context of the exhibition the artwork could serve as a reminder that depression might result from a lack of freedom – freedom to see things differently or what Richard Burton calls ‘insanity’.
+Originally intended to satirise the portrayal of mental illness during the Victorian era, in the context of the exhibition the artwork could serve as a reminder that depression might result from a lack of freedom – freedom to see things differently or what Robert Burton calls ‘insanity’.
 Keep on walking and you’ll get an unfiltered insight into psychosis.
 This is the work of Figgy Fox, morphing wavy coloured purple shapes fluidly into creatures in an eerie, sinister night-time landscape.

 Adding dynamism to the exhibition through its strong chromatic and distorted representations of human characters, Ronald Kimberly’s paintings are dominated by seductive, yet aggressive red tones, vividly capturing jealousy and violence in love.
 In one of the paintings, the female subject loses integrity, being reduced to her very body parts.
-Perhaps ‘we are torn in pieces by our passions, as so many wild horses…’, as Richard Burton notes in The Anatomy of Melancholy.
+Perhaps ‘we are torn in pieces by our passions, as so many wild horses…’, as Robert Burton notes in The Anatomy of Melancholy.

 We move on and we come across the artwork of Elise Warriner Pacquette.
 On a canvas uncomfortably stretched, itself intensifying the discomfort that the painting denotes, we are introduced to a melancholic perspective of solitude.
 The painting alludes to the isolating experience of feeling misunderstood and laughed at, a representation of ‘the quiet screams of frustration’, as the artists explains.
 She adds, ‘It was a starting point for discussion.
 Finishing the painting brought relief and vindication’, as well as confidence and acceptance of the feeling.